RaviTambade/SDM/UserStory.md

 <img src="/images/UserStories/2_BehaviourProductShoe.webp" />

 These are stories where the user’s actions or decisions are the focus.
  These stories typically have a number of scenarios to be considered.
 <p> <b>As a customer, I need to authenticate myself so that I can see my account details and past orders.</b></p>
-In this example, there are multiple possible scenarios:
+Multiple  scenarios:

-* 1:User entered the correct credentials for authentication
-* 2:User entered incorrect credentials for authentication
+    1:User entered the correct credentials for authentication 2:User entered incorrect credentials for authentication
-* 3:User realizes that they forgot the credentials
-* 4:User realizes that they do not have an account, and wants to create one now
+    3:User realizes that they forgot the credentials 4:User realizes that they do not have an account, and wants to create one now

 ### 2.Rules-Driven Stories
 There are also stories where the focus needs to be on the business rules.
 The user actions do not have much relevance within the scope of the story (there could be related stories where the user action is in focus).